cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

 **These require a Slurm account, partition and quality of service (QoS) to be specified at job submission time**.
 {{</alert>}}

-#### LOTUS2 batch job submission hosts

-Login to one of the following hosts:

-- `sci-ph-01.jasmin.ac.uk`
-- `sci-ph-02.jasmin.ac.uk`
-- `sci-ph-03.jasmin.ac.uk`

-The hostname will be displayed as `hostNNN`.
-This host can be reached in the normal way via a login server.

-(Other submission hosts will be added in due course, see above)

 #### New Slurm job accounting hierarchy

 Slurm accounting by project has been introduced as a means of monitoring compute usage by projects on JASMIN.
 These projects align with group workspaces (GWSs), and you will automatically be added to Slurm accounts corresponding to any GWS projects that you belong to.

-To find what Slurm accounts and quality of services that you have access to, use the `useraccounts` command on the job submission host (currently `sci-ph-03.jasmin.ac.uk`).
+To find what Slurm accounts and quality of services that you have access to, use the `useraccounts` command on any `sci` machine.
 Output should be similar to one or more of the lines below.

-{{<command user="user" host="host1000">}}
+{{<command user="user" host="sci-ph-01">}}
 useraccounts
-(out)fred  mybiggws debug,highres,long,short,standard
+(out)# sacctmgr show user fred withassoc format=user,account,qos%-50 (out)      User     Account QOS
+(out)---------- ----------- --------------------------------------------------
-(out)fred  jules-test jules-test
+(out)      fred    mybiggws debug,highres,long,short,standard (out)      fred  jules-test jules-test
-(out)fred  no-project debug,highres,long,short,standard
-(out)fred  orchid debug,highres,long,short,standard
+(out)      fred  no-project debug,highres,long,short,standard (out)      fred      orchid debug,highres,long,short,standard
 {{</command>}}

 Users who do not belong to any group workspaces will be assigned the `no-project` account and should use that in their job submissions.